Welcome to my 'About Me' page.

 Brood, a 4-piece all-girl 60s style band.
 By the end

-of the decade I had produced 4-LPs with them, and several singles.
+of the 90's I had produced 4-LPs with them, and another album's

-Some of the highlights of booking Genos include shows with:
+worth of singles.
+Some of the highlights of booking Genos include

-The Chesterfield Kings, Bebe Buell, The Pandoras, Blood On The
+shows with: The Chesterfield Kings, Bebe Buell, The Pandoras,

-Saddle, DOA, Plan 9, Kenne Highland, Neighborhoods, Del Fuegos,
+Blood On The Saddle, DOA, Plan 9, Gruesomes, Kenne Highland,

 As the 1990s came in, I found work as a

-Drive-In, which is the 17th Drive-In ever built, and
+Drive-In, the 17th Drive-In ever built, and at that

 One day, a friend of mine came by to visit and showed me some